Interdicting Restructuring Networks with Applications in Illicit Trafficking: Introduction

 The dynamics of the network are important to consider in disrupting illicit trafficking networks \cite{bright2019illicit}.
-Here we examine the MFNIP in relation to drug trafficking networks and a theoretical exploration of victim recruitment in human trafficking for sexual exploitation (herein referred to as ''sex trafficking").
+While MFNIP can be applied to any illicit trafficking network, here we examine the MFNIP in relation to drug trafficking networks.
 Drug trafficking results in billions of dollars in illicit profits, constituting a fifth of all revenue from organized crime \cite{chandra2020illicit}.
 It has been observed that when law enforcement targets low-level drug offenders, such as dealers or users, there is little impact on the amount of drugs sold.
 This is because new participants can be easily recruited to replace those who were incarcerated \cite{prison}.
 Current network interdiction models for disrupting drug trafficking networks do not account for the ability to replace nodes and arcs.
-Similarly, Magliocca et.\ al.\ \cite{magliocca2019modeling} developed an agent-based model to predict the response of drug traffickers to interdiction efforts, which is tailored to use by an individual agency.
+Similarly, Magliocca et al.\ \cite{magliocca2019modeling} developed an agent-based model to predict the response of drug traffickers to interdiction efforts by an individual agent.
 Our model uses the full operations of the drug trafficking network to plan global disruptions.